Rajpratik71/volatility-wiki/Android.md

 	make[1]: *** [scripts/mod] Error 2
 	make: *** [scripts] Error 2

 Install Libelf from http://freecode.com/projects/libelf.
-Then copy elf.h to /usr/include.
+Then copy `elf.h` to `/usr/include`.
 This should only be necessary on Mac.

 ## netfilter xt_CONNMARK.o error while building the android kernel